-The Stoic philosopher, Sence sums this attitude up succinctly:
+The Stoic philosopher, Seneca sums this attitude up succinctly:

 “But the wise person can lose nothing.
 Such a person has everything stored up for themselves, leaving nothing to Fortune, their own goods are held firm, bound in virtue, which requires nothing from chance, and therefore can’t be either increased or diminished.”Holiday, Ryan; Hanselman, Stephen.
 The Daily Stoic (p.
 295).
 Profile.
 Kindle Edition.

 Very quickly, we begin to discover these innermost, non-negotiable values through the exposure to life.
-Understand that this is not a one time activity.
+Understand that this is not a one-time activity.
 This is a constant process of learning and experimenting with oneself.
 These values – honestly, integrity, freedom of expression, joy in discovery, learning, openness, truthfulness and so on – become our inner moral compass.
-This is critical to navigate life and put us on a path of inner well-being.
+This is critical to navigating life and puts us on a path of inner well-being.

 How does this inner compass work?
-Lets say, you are interviewing for a position in a company.
+Let us say you are interviewing for a position in a company.
 You spend time with your prospective boss and he says something like Well we know how to sell.
 We can sell our stuff even to monkeys, let alone humans.
 Instantly this evokes a pang within your chest and stomach.
 This visceral emotive reaction is your mind’s way of telling you – this is not your tribe.
 This is not what you stand for.
 It evokes repulsiveness.
-Most of us, ignore this and get carried away by the sweet talk, our eagerness for a job or the desperation for the income.
-Whatever maybe the case, we take up the job – only to discover soon that the work atmosphere is simply not quite right.
+Most of us, ignore this and get carried away by the sweet talk, our eagerness for a job, or the desperation for income.
+Whatever may be the case, we take up the job – only to discover soon that the work atmosphere is simply not quite right.

 But can inner values be negative?
-What if we find out we value dishonestly?
-This simply cannot be the case since these attributes do not bring us peace, joy and contentment.
-And since each human being on this earth is looking for peace, joy and contentment, ‘negative values’ are never something that we truly seek.
+What if we find out we value dishonesty?
+This simply cannot be the case since these attributes do not bring us peace, joy, and contentment.
+And since each human being on this earth is looking for peace, joy, and contentment, ‘negative values’ are never something that we truly seek.
 They are usually a contorted idea of what we want in relation to society, and never those things that truly beings us centredness.
-These inner values forms our inner compass of peace, joy, solidarity and serenity.
+These inner values form our inner compass of peace, joy, solidarity, and serenity.